 College student

 When Calvin transitioned to a traditional school after attending Montessori school from kindergarten through 6th grade, he says it was “a heck of a change.”
 His new middle school was organized very differently from Montessori school.
-He missed the collaborative environment of Montessori, where older students were encouraged to help younger ones and teachers were always available to offer support and guidance.
+He missed the collaborative environment of Montessori, where older students were encouraged to help younger ones and teachers were always available to offer support and guidance.“In Montessori, you take charge of your own learning.
+Because you learn at your own pace, you get out of it what you put into it.
+I prefer to work ahead and get everything done as soon as possible.

 “In addition to learning at your own pace, there’s always someone there to help you, whether teachers or older students.
 You can ask for help from any teacher.
 You’re not limited to your own designated teacher as a mentor.”